-- Peel and thinly slice your garlic, ginger and shallots
+- Peel & thinly slice garlic, ginger & shallots.

-- Heat a large pot to medium and coat with a neutral oil
+- Heat a large pot to medium & add neutral oil.

-- Place a towel underneath a cob that you hold upright this will stop the kernels from rolling all over the counter and onto the floor
+- Place a towel underneath a cob that you hold upright this will stop the kernels from rolling all over the counter & onto the floor

-- Stand and hold the cob upright in a bowl or deep sided container.
+- Stand & hold the cob upright in a bowl or deep sided container.
 When cutting all the kernels will stay contained

-- Cut the cob in half and lay it on its side, repeat either step above with a towel or container.
+- Cut the cob in half & lay it on its side, repeat either step above with a towel or container.

 yield: 2 Cup

-- Lightly coat and toss pine nuts in a neutral oil and salt.
-Place onto a parchment lined baking sheet in a single layer.
+- Place onto a parchment lined baking sheet in a single layer.
 Toast for 5-7 minutes, just until the nuts are golden blonde.
 Gently toss the nuts halfway through baking.
 Set aside to cool.

 - Pick the leaves of basil, discarding the stems.
-Wash and spin your basil leaves dry.
+Wash & spin your basil leaves dry.

 - Freshly grate your Parmesan cheese.

-- In a food processor add cooled toasted pine nuts, chopped and garlic.
+- In a food processor add cooled toasted pine nuts, chopped & garlic.
 Blend just until a paste forms.

-- Add in all the basil leaves, drizzle in olive oil and blend until smooth
+- Add in all the basil leaves, drizzle in olive oil & blend until smooth.

 - Add cheese, pulse to just incorporate.
-Taste and add salt and fresh cracked black pepper to your liking.
+Taste & add salt & fresh cracked black pepper to your liking.